 - Get regular examinations of the feet by your podiatrist, typically every couple of months.

 The Surgical Clinic is here to provide quality, compassionate foot care to the Nashville, TN area.
-If you are dealing with diabetes and want to get a checkup, call The Surgical Clinic today at (615) 329-7887 to schedule your next appointment.
+If you have diabetes and want a checkup, schedule your appointment today by calling The Surgical Clinic at (615) 329-7887.